mum0n/model_size/docs/size_structured_model_snowcrab.md

 -->

-In other words, in this **model-based post-stratification** (MBPS) approach we will first estimate a post-stratified importance weight ($W^*$) associated with each individual observation from an individual-based observation model.
-This importance weight, can then be used to determine relative numbers of each size-stage_location-time group by aggregation **a posteriori**.
+In other words, in this **model-based post-stratification** (MBPS) approach, we first estimate a post-stratified weight ($\omega_i$) associated with each individual observation ($i$) from an binomial Bernoulli process model.
+This post-stratified weight, can then be used to determine relative numbers of each size-stage_location-time group by aggregation **a posteriori** with less bias.

-This importance weight ($W^*$) is distinct from the standard survey design-based sampling weight which can be naively determined **a priori** from considerations of swept area and the surface area of the areal strata  for which estimation is being made (if information is available, size selective gear effects and semi-static environmental effects can also be incorporated into the weights).
-This does not stop researchers from ignoring these sampling effects with the often encountered obfuscation that the data are derived from a "Standard Set/Sample" and so such factors are explicitly ignored (also called: "Hail Mary attempts" in sports).
+This post-stratified weight ($\omega$) is distinct from the standard survey design-based sampling weight which is determined **a priori**.
+In our case, that would be from considerations of swept area, subsampling and the surface area of the overall areal strata or spatial domain for which estimation is being made.
+In some well studied cases, if information is available, size selective gear effects and semi-static environmental effects can also be incorporated into the design weights.
+However, in general practice, most researchers ignore these sampling effects with the often encountered obfuscation: "the data are derived from a **Standard** set or sample", and variability and bias associated with such factors are abstracted away in some random effect term.
+In sports, this type approach is also well known as a "Hail Mary attempt".

 Here we explore the use of such a model-based post-stratification approach to derive a less biased estimate of size-structure.
-The mechanism to do this involves estimating the parameters of an individual level probability model of presence or absence, a binomial Bernoulli process.
+The mechanism to do this involves estimating the parameters of an individual level probability model of presence or absence as a binomial Bernoulli process.
 In our case, this model accounts for space, time, size, sex, maturity, and any other covariates that may be informative and influential in determining an organism's presence or absence (depth, substrate composition, bottom temperatures, species assemblages).
-Each covariate effect may be discretized, smooth, nonlinear functions or random effects depending upon available computational resources and biological reasonable functional form; and are assumed to be independent.
-A Generalized Linear binomial regression model is specified as:
+Each covariate effect may be discretized, smooth, nonlinear functions or random effects depending upon available computational resources and biological reasonable grounds for a functional form.
+A Generalized Linear binomial, "multilevel" regression model is specified as:

 $$Y\sim\text{Binomial}(\eta,\theta)$$